odest/MiniDevTools/README.md

    - **Multiple Hash Algorithms**: **HashTool** *supports a wide range of hash algorithms, giving you the flexibility to choose the one that suits your security requirements.*

+> [!IMPORTANT]
+> *Please be aware that* **MiniDevTools** *is currently in the development phase.
+As such, tools will be added gradually over time to enhance functionality and usability.
+We appreciate your patience and understanding as we work to bring you the best possible experience.*

 <br>